Parliamentary.ai

 Overview

 This bill mandates a government review of penalties for human trafficking offences in England and Wales.
-The review will assess current sentencing practices, considering their effectiveness in protecting victims, prosecuting criminals, and reflecting the severity of these crimes.
-A report with recommendations will be submitted to Parliament within six months of the bill's passage.
+The review will assess current sentencing practices, aiming to improve victim protection, enhance prosecution of criminals, and better reflect the severity of these crimes.

 Description

-The Human Trafficking (Sentencing) Bill requires the Secretary of State to conduct a comprehensive review of penalties related to human trafficking.
-This review must assess:
+The Human Trafficking (Sentencing) Bill requires the Secretary of State to conduct a review of penalties for human trafficking offences.
+This review must consider:

-- The potential for introducing minimum sentences for specific offences.
+• The potential for minimum sentences for certain offences.

-- Obstacles to the use of life sentences in human trafficking cases.
+• Obstacles to the use of life sentences.

-- The interplay between human trafficking prosecutions and those for associated organized crimes.
+• The interplay between human trafficking prosecutions and those for associated organised crimes.

-- The success of slavery and trafficking reparation, prevention, and risk orders.
+• The effectiveness of slavery and trafficking reparation, prevention, and risk orders.

 Government Spending